vlnn/zetteldeft-anki/README.md

 ## Plans for future

-- [ ] Make it work for me "good enough"
+- [ ] Make it work "good enough for me"
-- [ ] Make it work for me "good to promote"
+- [ ] Make it "good enough to be promoted among zettel-users"
 - [ ] Potentially move from bash to elisp providing more integration with emacs